Traci Abbott: Storylines

 In 2001, Traci came home after she learned that Steve cheated on her.
 At first, Colleen did not believe her mother, but she turned on Steve when she learned the truth.
 Traci became close to Brad during her stay at home, but he was married to Ashley at the time.
 Traci decided to forgive Steve and work on their marriage, but Colleen became disgusted with her mother's "almost-reunion" with Brad.
 She rebelled against Traci and Steve until she was expelled from school for smoking marijuana.
 Then, Traci decided to send Colleen to Genoa City to live with her grandfather John Abbott.
 In 2006, John Abbott had a stroke, and Traci rushed to his bedside.
 John died soon after from complications from the stroke, and Traci truly began to see the hardships that her family faced while she was away.
 John's widow, Gloria Abbott (Judith Chapman), was hated by all of John's children.
 Traci was shocked to learn of the animosity that spread through her family, and she was also unaware of her siblings vendetta with their stepmother.

 In 2007, Colleen was trapped in a burning building that was set on fire by Kevin Fisher (Greg Rikaart).
 Traci rushed to support her daughter, and she also reconnected with her sister, Ashley.
 Traci returned later that year when Jack dealt with the fallout from a fraud scandal.
 The next year, Traci was present at the Jabot Cosmetics annual stockholders meeting.
 She offered her support to Brad in his bid for CEO of the company, but Cane Ashby (Daniel Goddard) was appointed CEO in a turn of events.
 Several months later, Traci came home to attend the "funeral" of Katherine Chancellor (Jeanne Cooper).
 In reality, Katherine's doppelganger, Marge Cotrooke, had died.
 At the funeral, Traci ran into her mother, Dina, and the two argued about Dina's lacking role in Colleen's life.
 In addition, Lauren Fenmore apologized for the way she had treated Traci those many years ago.
 Traci went back to New York, but she returned again at Christmas to visit Colleen.
 She also shared a touching moment with Brad, and he called her "the one who got away."
-Several days later, Brad tragically drown after he saved Noah Newman from a frozen pond.
+Several days later, Brad tragically drowned after he saved Noah Newman from a frozen pond.
 Traci stayed in town to attend Brad's funeral, and then she returned to New York.